franciumxzf/fpfind/docs/explain.md

 For now, we aim to fully resolve the freq offset for all the datasets (provided the data is sane), fix the time delay calculation.
 In the meantime, we will also work on the C code.

 ## Update until Dec 29th
-In the past two weeks, we improved the `pfind` function as described in `explain.md`.
+In the past two weeks, we improved the `fpfind` function as described in `explain.md`.
 This method can do manual detune for both sides concurrently.
 Dataset 9 - 27 have been tested and results are acceptable.
 Next step is to test the algorithm on all other datasets that we have and use `generate_freqdetuneg2.py` to design the test cases around this method.

 ## Update until Jan 5th
 The algorithm was tested with all datasets.
 A conservative upper limit for `time_freq` function is set to be 5e-5.
 The generalized result can be found in `dataset_result.md`.

-1. output from pfind.py
+1. output from fpfind.py

 import sys
 print(..., file=sys.stderr)

-2. defining the input to pfind as a command line arguments
+2. defining the input to fpfind as a command line arguments

 argparse library

-- import pfind (use s15 code)
+- import fpfind (use s15 code)
-- os.system: from pfind.c call pfind.py
+- os.system: from fpfind.c call fpfind.py

 3. use the arguments instead of the timestamp file